qatrackplus/qatrackplus/docs/admin/qa/auth.rst

 Minimal set of permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-A fairly minimal set of permissions for performing QA (e.g. for a
+A fairly minimal set of permissions for performing QC (e.g. for a
 therapist) is:

 -  qa \| test list instance \| Can add test list instance